games647/FlexibleLogin/README.md

     lockCommand=""
     # How many login attempts are allowed until everything is blocked
     maxAttempts=3
-    # How many accounts are allowed per ip-addres.
+    # How many accounts are allowed per ip-address.
 Use 0 to disable it
     maxIpReg=0
+    # Interval where the please login will be printed to the user
+    messageInterval=2
     # The user should use a strong password
     minPasswordLength=4
     # Should this plugin check for player permissions
     playerPermissions=false
+    # Experimental feature to protect permissions for players who aren't logged in yet
+    protectPermissions=false
     # If command only protection is enabled, these commands are protected.
-If the list is empty
-    # all commands are protected
+If the list is empty all commands are protected
     protectedCommands=[
         op,
         pex
     ]
+    # Teleport the player to a safe location based on the last login coordinates
+    safeLocation=false
     # Database configuration
     sqlConfiguration {
         # Database name
         database=flexiblelogin
         # Password in order to login
         password=""
         # Path where the database is located.
-This can be a file path (h2/SQLite) or an IP/Domain(MySQL/MariaDB)
+This can be a file path (h2/SQLite) or an IP/Domain (MySQL/MariaDB)
         path="%DIR%"
         # Port for example MySQL connections
         port=3306
         # SQL server type.
-You can choose between h2, SQLite and MySQL
+You can choose between h2, SQLite and MySQL/MariaDB
         type=H2
+        # It's strongly recommended to enable SSL and setup a SSL certificate if the MySQL/MariaDB server isn't running on the same machine
+        useSSL=false
         # Username to login the database system
         username=""
     }